leonkosak/hetzner-k3s-ha-cluster-dedicated-workers/README.md

 This article shows how to build enterprise-grade, production-ready, highly-availyble, future-proof (upgradable) k3s cluster on Hetzner cloud provider.\
 It's based on **Kube-Hetzner** project with some changes, which cannot be fully automated but are usually required in production-ready cluster.
+For making specific changes (e.g. manually adding worker nodes which are physical servers), using **k3sup** tool is highly benefitial.

 ## FAQ
 ### What makes described installation of cluster enterprise-grade, production-ready and future-proof?